tuskacten/ptuddn-2025/readme.md

 # Sample Project

-GitOps based project, based on ArgoCD.
+GitOps project, based on ArgoCD.
 App of apps deployment style.

 Use as reference.